 According to his own account, Peter had several heated arguments with William and Roscellinus during his stay with both of them.
 Peter thought that his ability to beat his masters in argument was the reason behind their contempt for him.
 William however; considered Peter to be arrogant.
 Peter established his own school in Corbeil near Paris.

 He gained fame and respect for his teaching and a few years later he again challenged William over his theory of universals and soundly defeated him every time.
 William however; made sure that Peter could not teach in Paris and moved to Mulen.
 In 1110 he again moved to Paris.
 Peter then got more interested in theology and shifted to Laon where he attended lectures of Anselm.
 Here again, Peter had a conflict with Anselm and returned to Paris.
-In 1115, he became Master of Notre-Dame.
-During his stay in Notre-Dame, Peter began a torrid affair with French nun and writer Heloise d’Argenteuil, niece of secular canon Fulbert.
+In 1115, he became Master of Notre Dame.
+During his stay in Notre Dame, Peter began a torrid affair with French nun and writer Heloise d’Argenteuil, niece of secular canon Fulbert.

 Their affair saw them getting married secretly and severe opposition from Fulbert.
 Peter sent Heloise to a convent in Argenteuil to save her from her uncle and later became a monk himself in the monastery of St Denis.
-At St Denis he continued to study theology and religious texts and was critical of the way of life of other monks.
-In early 1130s, Peter and Heloise composed a collection of their love letters which became very popular.
+At St Denis, he continued to study theology and religious texts and was critical of the way of life of other monks.
+In the early 1130s, Peter and Heloise composed a collection of their love letters which became very popular.

 Abelard’s autobiographical work in Latin called Historia Calamitum (A History of My Troubles) also became very popular.
 It also carried the love letters exchanged between Peter and Heloise d’Argenteuil.